 Oddball Cases & Add-Ins

-Your names list may still have oddball cases where you might want to use a commercial Microsoft Excel add-in like the AbleBits Split Names tool, which is part of their Ultimate Suite if you’ve got a lot of outliers.
+Your names list may still have oddball cases where you might want to use a commercial Microsoft Excel add-in like the AbleBits tool, which is part of their Ultimate Suite if you’ve got a lot of outliers.
 I’m unsure if it can handle surnames like Van Buren or Van Gogh, but it can help you with suffixes and prefixes.

-Example Worksheet with Formulas
+Example Names Worksheet with Formulas